Spin-dependent localization of spin-orbit and Rabi-coupled Bose-Einstein condensates in a random potential: Introduction

 The SO coupling significantly affects both the localization of the ground state and its dynamics when confined in the random~\cite{clement:2006} and regular potentials~\cite{Zhang:2023}.
 For example, using the mean-field Gross-Pitaevskii model, Oztas and Nabiollahi demonstrated that increasing SO coupling generally leads to the delocalization of the condensate in SO-coupled Bose-Einstein condensates (BECs), whereas greater detuning tends to favor localization~\cite{Oztas:2024}.
 Conversely, Yue \textit{et al.} theoretically showed that SO coupling can substantially reduce backscattering for certain momentum states, which can enhance transport properties~\cite{Yue:2020}.

-Similar to the SO coupling effect on the localization, several numerical studies suggest that increasing repulsive interactions among condensate atoms can induce a transition from localization to delocalization in BECs~\cite{Sanchez:2007, Adhikari:2009, Cheng:2010, Cheng:2011, Sarkar:2023, Sarkar:2024}.
+Similarly to the effect of SO coupling on localization, several numerical studies suggest that increasing repulsive interactions among condensate atoms can induce a transition from localization to delocalization in BECs~\cite{Sanchez:2007, Adhikari:2009, Cheng:2010, Cheng:2011, Sarkar:2023, Sarkar:2024}.
 In binary BECs, Cheng \textit{et al.}~\cite{Cheng:2010, Cheng:2011} demonstrated that both inter-species and intra-species interactions lead to symmetry breaking, resulting in complex spatial patterns and transitions between different localized states.
 Similarly, Santos and Cardoso~\cite{Santos:2021} numerically showed that even if one component of a binary BEC is subjected to a quasi-periodic potential, the linear coupling can induce localization in the other component.

 The BECs in random potentials exhibit a range of complex phases, including the Bose-glass phase and Lifshitz phase~\cite{Damski2003, Sanchez2007, Sarkar:2023}.
 These systems also display intricate dynamics, such as spin precession and separation between spin components in the presence of spin-dependent velocities~\cite{Mardonov2015, Mardonov2018, Zhai2023, Xu2024}.
 The complexity of these localized states poses significant challenges for researchers seeking to develop a comprehensive physical model to understand these phenomena systematically.